Teaching Proper Oral Hygiene Habits

-Stage 1: Dental Health Care Tips for 4 – 24 Months
+Stage 1: Oral Health for Infants 4 – 24 Months

 It is important to get into a regular habit of cleaning your baby’s mouth and gums with a damp washcloth after all feedings at an early age.
 As soon as you celebrate your baby popping their first tooth, you should start brushing.
 To clean your child’s tooth (and following teeth) use a soft-bristled toothbrush.
 You should also use a small pea-sized portion of non-fluoridated toothpaste for younger children.

 It’s important to book your baby’s first visit to the dentist within six months of their first tooth or by their first birthday, as recommended by the Canadian Dental Association (CDA).
-After this first visit, regular six-month check ups will help ensure proper tooth development and oral health.
+After this first visit, regular six-month check ups will help ensure proper tooth development and oral health for your child.

-Stage 2: Dental Health Care Tips for 2 – 4 Years Old
+Stage 2: Oral Health for Kids 2 – 4 Years Old

 By the age of two your child can start using fluoridated toothpaste.
 This will help prevent tooth decay.
 As they become more independent you should encourage your child to brush their teeth on their own and assist at the end to make sure their mouth is properly cleaned.
-There are a number of ways to make children’s oral care fun.
+There are a number of ways to make oral health for kids fun.

 - Let them pick out their own toothbrush or flavour of child’s toothpaste.

 - Choose a teeth brushing song (one that is at least two minutes long to promote proper length of brushing).